node-hid/node-hid/README.md

 device.sendFeatureReport( [0x01, 'c', 0, 0xff,0x33,0x00, 70,0, 0] );
 ```
 Notes:
+- You must send the exact number of bytes for your chosen OUTPUT or FEATURE report.
-- Both `device.write()` and `device.sendFeatureReport()` return number of bytes written
+- Both `device.write()` and `device.sendFeatureReport()` return
-- Some devices use reportIds for OUTPUT reports.
-In that case,
+number of bytes written + 1.
-the first byte of the array to `write()` should be the reportId.
+- For devices using Report Ids, the first byte of the array to `write()` or
-- BUG: Windows requires the prepend of an extra byte due to a bug in hidapi (see issue #187 and Windows notes below)
+`sendFeatureReport()` must be the Report Id.

 ## Complete API